 In fact, it’s the first thing we do when we begin our local SEO services for a client.

-3. You Need A Website Re-Design
+3. Website Re-Design

 Over 50% small businesses don’t even have a website, even when Google search is the new yellow pages and people use online search before purchasing anything.